City Thameslink railway station: Opening

 The Thameslink line opened in 1988 after the Snow Hill tunnel, closed to passengers since 1916, was re-opened to provide a through route to Farringdon and King's Cross from South London.
-Initially, trains used the approach viaduct for the now-closed station.
+Initially, trains used the approach viaduct for the now-closed Holborn Viaduct station.
 The new service was an immediate financial success, and it was decided to redevelop the Holborn Viaduct site with a new station and business complex.
 The work was part-financed by the London property developer Rosehaugh Stanhope.

-Before Holborn Viaduct station closed, a new line between and the tunnel was constructed on a different alignment slightly to the east and at a lower elevation, providing the opportunity to build 600000 sqft of office space above the new station on a 4 acre site.
+When Holborn Viaduct station closed, a new line between and the tunnel was constructed on a different alignment slightly to the east and at a lower elevation, providing the opportunity to build 600000 sqft of office space above the new station on a 4 acre site.
 City Thameslink was built to replace Holborn Viaduct station and is partly on the site of the old station.
 The total cost was estimated at £360–£450 million.
 Because of a proposed routing for the second phase of the Jubilee line through the area, part of the station was built to allow for a future interchange.

 Holborn Viaduct closed on 26 January 1990.
 The following May, all Thameslink services were suspended for 17 days so that demolition work could be carried out.

 The station was opened by British Rail on 29 May 1990 as St. Paul's Thameslink, and was renamed as City Thameslink on 30 September 1991 to avoid confusion with the station on the London Underground Central line (which is several hundred yards to the east, to the north of St Paul's Cathedral).
 It was the first mainline station built in central London in almost 100 years.
 The station was designed by SAS International, who designed the original walls and panelling.

 In conjunction with construction of the new station, the area around the old Holborn Viaduct and Ludgate Hill stations was redeveloped, and an old bridge across Ludgate Hill was removed.
 In 1992, following the demolition, an additional service tunnel was constructed connecting City Thameslink to Farringdon.

 When the Thameslink franchise was awarded to First Capital Connect (FCC) in 2006, the Thameslink service was re-branded but City Thameslink was not renamed.
 By late 2010, FCC had reverted to the Thameslink name.